Raising Parents: The Parenting Science Insights podcast

 Follow Deborah Heiser’s work:PsychologyToday: https://www.psychologytoday.com/au/contributors/deborah-heiser-phd The Mentor Project: www.mentorproject.org The Mentorship Edge: https://www.goodreads.com/en/book/show/203784933-the-mentorship-edge Website: www.deborahheiser.com

-Connect with Deborah via the following platforms:Twitter: https://twitter.com/deborahheiserLinkedIn: https://www.linkedin.com/in/deborah-heiser-phd/
+Connect with Deborah Heiser via the following platforms:Twitter: https://twitter.com/deborahheiserLinkedIn: https://www.linkedin.com/in/deborah-heiser-phd/

 Produced by the Parenting Science Labs, a division of LMSL, the Life Management Science Labs.

-Visit https://lifemanagementsciencelabs.com/ to learn more about LMSL and visit http://pa.lmsl.net/ for further information about Parenting Science Labs.
+Explore LMSL https://lifemanagementsciencelabs.com/ and visit http://pa.lmsl.net/ for further information about Parenting Science Labs.

 Follow us on social media to stay updated:YouTube: https://www.youtube.com/@parentingsciencelabs Facebook: http://facebook.com/parenting.science.labs.1 Instagram: https://www.instagram.com/parenting.science.labs/ Twitter: https://twitter.com/PaScienceLabs LinkedIn: https://www.linkedin.com/showcase/parenting-science-labs/ TikTok: http://tiktok.com/@parenting.science.labs